gertvdb/locale-react/README.md

-# @tacky-org/locale
+# Tacky Locale

 A lightweight locale management library for React and TypeScript.
-It provides a structured way to handle locales, languages, countries, and continents using the native `Intl` API and built-in datasets from [simplelocalize.io](https://simplelocalize.io) and [restcountries.com](https://restcountries.com).
+It provides a structured way to handle locales, languages, countries, and continents integrating with the native `Intl` API and built-in datasets from [simplelocalize.io](https://simplelocalize.io) and [restcountries.com](https://restcountries.com).

 ## Features